 Ultimately, whether you go with our suggestions or not, it’s always worth remembering that your choice of motherboard will ultimately dictate your feature-set, memory and storage, your case, and how well your chip will overclock (if you invest in an unlocked part).

 Finishing out the trinity of every PC builds’ main components, graphics cards determines what your desktop will be able to visually render.
 While PCs can get away with just integrated graphics for simple tasks and even 4K streaming, creating your own media and gaming box requires the discrete graphical power that only an dedicated GPU can offer.

-However, if you really want to go all-out and do some high-end 4K gaming, you’re going to want to drop some stacks on the Nvidia GeForce RTX 2080 or the RTX 2080 Ti.
+However, if you really want to go all-out and do some high-end 4K gaming, you’re going to want to drop some stacks on the Nvidia GeForce RTX 2080 or the RTX 2080 Ti – though AMD fans might want to go with the Radeon VII.
 Now, these are expensive cards, but if you want no-holds-barred 4K gaming that’ll make the PS4 Pro look like a cheap toy, you’re going to want the 11GB of GDDR6 VRAM and 4,352 CUDA cores only the 2080 Ti can offer.